Singletrack Sidewalks (STS)

 No one from the city has addressed the continual mess that will be created by the existing sprinkler systems spraying water on the dirt trails in the grass several times a week.

-rbaileycce over 5 years ago
+rbaileycce about 6 years ago

 I agree with mountainmarit about the trail-to-nowhere.
 Not only does it serve no purpose but it is poorly designed.
 GG says the trail will stay high to avoid the floodplain but how would it get over to Zeta without going low?
 It even would have to climb the water containment berm at Zeta.
 And keep this in mind: the builders of the new Bachman Farms homes spent lots of money to build a drainage system to dump its runoff down there.
 Add to that a 100 year flood is probably now a 20 year flood.Just makes no sense on both engineering and utility grounds.

-bikerpop over 5 years ago
+bikerpop about 6 years ago